samanemati89/HESTIA-Core/README.md

 3. Upload protocol and IRB documentation
 4. HESTIA and data governance review
 5. Sign Data Use Agreement (DUA)
-6. Access to secure HESTIA environment
+6. Access to de-identified data on HESTIA HPC system

 ---

 ## ✅ Request Requirements

 - Requester must be USC faculty or approved investigator
-- IRB approval or pending documentation is required
+- IRB approval is required
-- All research must be conducted within the HESTIA environment (no raw data download)
+- No raw data can be downloaded

 ---